Mike McCarthy (rugby union): Newcastle Falcons

 McCarthy made his debut for the Newcastle Falcons on 5 September 2004 against Worcester Warriors, scoring a try as the Falcons won 30–9.
 He made a total of 21 appearances in the 2004–05 Premiership and scored two tries.
 That season he helped the team reach the quarter-finals of the Heineken Cup, starting all of the group games and scoring a try against the Newport Gwent Dragons.
 He also played in the quarter-final itself against Stade Français at Parc des Princes, as Newcastle were beaten 48–8 by the eventual runners-up.

 In the following season's Premiership, McCarthy played 19 games, and scored three tries as Newcastle finished 7th in the league.
 After having been in the Heineken Cup the previous season, Newcastle dropped back into the European Challenge Cup.
 McCarthy played in four of their six group games, scoring three tries in a match with Italian side L'Aquila.
 In the following round the Falcons faced McCarthy's old side Connacht, and he scored a try in a 23–3 victory at Kingston Park.
 Newcastle went through to the semi-finals, where McCarthy played in a narrow defeat to London Irish, by a final score of 27–22.
 McCarthy was named the supporters' player of the season in 2006.

-McCarthy played only 9 games for Newcastle in the 2006–07 Premiership, but scored a try against the Sale Sharks.
-He also played 5 times in the Challenge Cup, scoring a try against Petrarca Padova, as Newcastle qualified to the quarter-finals.
+McCarthy played only nine games for Newcastle in the 2006–07 Premiership, but scored a try against the Sale Sharks.
+He also played five times in the Challenge Cup, scoring a try against Petrarca Padova, as Newcastle qualified for the quarter-finals.
 McCarthy did not feature in the quarter-final loss to Clermont.
 McCarthy left the Falcons in 2007, having played for the side 74 times.